Jenny Jay

 Jennifer Bolton (born c.
 1967) also known as Jenny Jay, is a British actress and singer.
 She is best known for playing Carmen in the popular 1980s television series Bread.
 Other roles have included appearances in Alas Smith and Jones, Inspector Morse, and All Creatures Great and Small.

 Early life and education

-Born as Jenny Bolton in Birmingham and also known as Jenny Jay, has been involved in the music business and performing since a very early age - entering talent contests at Butlins holiday camps and winning several holidays for the family.
+Born as Jennifer Bolton in Birmingham, England, and also known as Jenny Jay, has been involved in the music business and performing since a very early age – entering talent contests at Butlins holiday camps and winning several holidays for the family.

-Bolton's passion for singing and performing began at an early age; she won her first competition when she was 5 years old as well as appearing on Opportunity Knocks.
-At 7 years of age, she sang at the London Hilton Cabaret Spot.
+Bolton's passion for singing and performing began at an early age; she won her first competition when she was five years old as well as appearing on Opportunity Knocks.
+At seven years of age, she sang at the London Hilton Cabaret Spot.
 Moving to London at this time made it possible for her to go to the prestigious Italia Conti Academy of Theatre Arts and later attend the Sylvia Young Theatre School.